 I recommend buying a PSU last, as once you’ve decided on the rest of your components, or at least narrowed it down, you can get an idea of your power consumption needs and allow for future upgrades.
 Use this handy power supply calculator to get a ballpark estimate of what wattage range you’ll need.
 Just don’t skimp on this component money-wise or wattage-wise, as either can cause all sorts of weird, difficult-to-diagnose issues if your power supply is shoddy but still limping along.

 A general strategy to apply, which I’ve touched on already, is to think in terms of the price being weighed against future-proofing.
 Lower prices go with older technologies, but you’ll then have to buy new components sooner in the future.
-Newer components can theoretically be upgraded, particularly where CPU is concerned.
+Newer components can theoretically be upgraded, particularly where the CPU is concerned.

-Consider this as you do your research and start putting together lists of parts with perhaps two sets of options: low and medium priced, both upgradeable.
+Consider this as you do your research and start putting together lists of parts with perhaps two sets of options: low and medium-priced, both upgradeable.

 Buy New Or Used?

-I don’t recommend buying internal electronic components used or refurbished, unless they come with a great warranty and you have the time or a backup computer if it goes down for a week or two while a new part is being shipped to you.
+I don’t recommend buying internal electronic components used or refurbished unless they come with a great warranty and you have the time or a backup computer if it goes down for a week or two while a new part is being shipped to you.
 Generally, electronics are fickle and fragile, warranties are limited and repair quality is of high variability.
 Buy your internal components new.

 That said, I prefer to buy used audio interfaces or other external gear which is sold as a single unit without easily-accessible internal parts.
 I save significantly doing so on eBay, Reverb, at a local pawn shop, garage sale, swap meet, Craigslist, etc.

-Just be sure to communicate clearly about the terms of sale and ask about returns, shipping, delivery, warranty.
+Just be sure to communicate clearly about the terms of sale and ask about returns, shipping, delivery, and warranty.
 Check whether they’ve had any trouble with it before, or had repairs if these things are not already clear.
 Trust sellers who clearly communicate all of this upfront more than those that don’t.
 They may just be lazy, or they might be hiding something in order to make a sale.
 Be cautious but look for savings.

 Again, whatever you choose to buy used, patience is key here.
 Take your time and start perusing the online auctions early and frequently, as well as local sources of used gear and parts.
 You might find some really good deals!
 Don’t forget about things like multi-card readers, network and audio cables, cheap speakers for listening back to mixes.
 You never know where you’ll find all these secondary things until you see them in front of you, so keep a list.